carnivuth/scripts/doc/installation.md

 The script will also add to the `~/.bashrc` an include line to enable common aliases for the scripts inside the repository

+## Configure firefox

+To make the `userChrome.css` file valid the option `toolkit.legacyUserProfileCustomizations.stylesheets` must be enabled in the `about:config` firefox panel

 ## System wide configuration

 The installation script runs also other system wide configurations (*`sudo` is required*) when called with the parameter `system` such as: